K Word List

-- Tell your child to move their tongue to the back of their mouth
+- Tell your child to move the tongue to the back of the mouth

-- Have your child cough and feel that their tongue is in the back of their mouth
+- Have your child cough and feel that the tongue is in the back of their mouth

-- Lightly touch their throat as they say "k"
+- Lightly touch his//her throat as he/she says “k”

 Functional Games for K

 K is an earlier developing sound.
 Therefore, the games listed below are for younger children.
-Feel free to tweak them to meet the needs of your child.
+Tweak the games to meet the needs of your child.
 Take turns with your child saying the desired words.
-It is important to practice hearing as well as saying the sound.
+It is important to practice hearing and saying the sound.

 - Kick - Say “kick” as you kick a ball